Geraldine McMillian: Opera career in the 1990s and 2000s

-McMillian's first major success was her debut performance at the New York City Opera (NYCO) in 1990 as Mimi in Giacomo Puccini's La bohème.
+In 1990 McMillian toured the United States for ten weeks as Mimì in the New York City Opera (NYCO) production of Giacomo Puccini's La bohème.
 Later that year she performed the role of Bess with the NYCO and was heard as Liu in Puccini's Turandot with the Florida Grand Opera.
 In 1991 she toured to 56 North American cities with the NYCO, performing Countess Almaviva in Wolfgang Amadeus Mozart's The Marriage of Figaro.
 Music critic John Rockwell of The New York Times stated in his review that "[McMillian's] soprano, big and shining like a cross between Eleanor Steber and Martina Arroyo, commands attention.